1. What are some of the business benefits associated with electronic rodent monitoring?

 For many PMPs, the ROI is the key.
 Finding the right account for them to save time, money and effort can truly make it right for them.
 Or even the reporting that systems offer can make it that much better to provide for their customers all the information they are finding out at that site.
 PMPs should reach out to the electronic monitoring companies and see what kind of monitoring best fits their needs, as many of the companies offer different styles of monitoring.

-4. Tell us about Kness Manu-facturing’s electronic rodent monitoring product offering.
+4. Talk about Kness Manu-facturing’s electronic rodent monitoring product offering.

 5. What does the future hold for electronic rodent monitoring?